jaegertracing/documentation/content/docs/next-release/features.md

 Jaeger backend is distributed as a collection of Docker images.
 The binaries support various configuration methods, including command line options, environment variables, and configuration files in multiple formats (yaml, toml, etc.).
-Deployment to Kubernetes clusters is assisted by a [Kubernetes operator](https://github.com/jaegertracing/jaeger-operator), [Kubernetes templates](https://github.com/jaegertracing/jaeger-kubernetes) and a [Helm chart](https://github.com/kubernetes/charts/tree/master/incubator/jaeger).
+Deployment to Kubernetes clusters is assisted by a [Kubernetes operator](https://github.com/jaegertracing/jaeger-operator) and a [Helm chart](https://github.com/kubernetes/charts/tree/master/incubator/jaeger).

 ## Observability

-All Jaeger backend components expose [Prometheus](https://prometheus.io/) metrics by default (other metrics backends are also supported).
+All Jaeger backend components expose [Prometheus](https://prometheus.io/) metrics by default.
 Logs are written to stdout using the structured logging library [zap](https://github.com/uber-go/zap).

 ## Backwards compatibility with Zipkin